It's Your Choice 2018

 Upon Order of a Federal Court Under a National Medical Support Notice

-You must file an electronic or paper health application with your employer to change from family to single coverage or to remove ineligible dependents from a family contract.
+You must file an electronic or paper health application with your employer to change from family to individual coverage or to remove ineligible dependents from a family contract.

-Note for annuitants and continuants: Failure to apply in a timely manner will delay the effective date of coverage.
+Note for retirees and continuants: Failure to apply in a timely manner will delay the effective date of coverage.

 Medicare Eligibility: Please refer to the Medicare information in this FAQ for details regarding Medicare eligibility and enrollment requirements.